Food Safety Training Requirements for Cottage Food Businesses

 - cut melons, cut tomatoes, and leafy greens

-These foods pose a greater risk of causing a foodborne illnesses since they are common sources of pathogens or disease-causing organisms.
+These foods pose a greater risk of causing foodborne illnesses since they are common sources of pathogens or disease-causing organisms.

 Summary